Impssn/Artificial-Neural-Network-for-Batsman-Grading/README.md

 #Output :
 ➔Players of ‘1’ Grade perform exceptionally well and of ‘2’ Grade perform in 2.5 or 3 matches out of 5 finally the ‘0’ Graded player performs only Rarely.

+#Clustering Algorithm used :
+➔We use K-means Clustering Algorithm for this ML Model Implementation